unraid/docs/docs/legacy/FAQ/Parity.md

 Only the first 100 parity check errors are reported.
 (The messages in the system log are generated for each sector address where a parity mis-match occurs.
-So if you tried a parity-check on an array that doesn\'t have valid parity, the system log would quickly become massive;
+So if you tried a parity-check on an array that doesn't have valid parity, the system log would quickly become massive;
 hence the limit to 100 messages.)

 These parity mis-matches are called 'sync errors' or 'parity sync errors'.
 They are a count of how many block addresses were found where computed parity did not 'synchronize' with (i.e., match) stored parity.
-(A \'block\' is 4096 bytes.
+(A 'block' is 4096 bytes.
 This is also the linux PAGE size - the fundamental unit of I/O.)

 Parity disk being **valid** means that there is a parity disk present,